Wuki

-Kris Barman, known professionally as Wuki, is an American musician, record producer, and DJ.
+Kris Barman (born December 20, 1984), known professionally as Wuki, is an American musician, DJ, and record producer.
 He was a member of the electronic rock band Innerpartysystem from 2007 to 2011 where he sang back up vocals, played the guitar and synthesizer, and helped with programming.
+He was nominated for a 2020 Grammy Award for Best Remixed Recording for Miley Cyrus's "Mother's Daughter".
+His debut album, WukiWorld, was released in 2021.

 Early life

 In a 2018 article with marijuana.com, Barman recalls how he got his start in music.
 "I started playing instruments when I was like 13 — I started playing guitar.
 Started making beats when I was 16 on Fruity Loops.
 Between 19 and 20, a buddy of mine that was always a huge fan of our local scene started a band, an electro-rock band.
 I dropped out of school to go do that.
 I dropped out of college to go pursue this band."

 In an interview with Nest HQ, a self-described "culture-garnering media platform" conceived by the dance music superstar Skrillex, Barman reflects on his earliest influences the initial spark of interest in electronic dance music.
 "I played guitar growing up so I definitely listened to a lot of punk / alt music.
 But when I heard The Prodigy's “Smack My Bitch Up" things changed."